“One’s destination is never a place, but a new way of seeing things.”

 2. Buying artisan products from local sellers especially home-made instead of from shopping malls.
 This also helps preserve their cultural heritage.
 This includes souvenirs so avoid buying anything made from endangered species or hard woods.

-4. Using local tour guides and tipping them afterwards.
+4. Use local tour guides and tip them afterwards.
 Ensure that any indigenous or slum tourism tour filters some of the money back into the community as projects such as education.
 Visit programs which help support both economic and social growth within the community and help empower women within micro lending programs.
 This way you can participate in an authentic cultural experience knowing that your money is helping those who need it the most.